Tree & Shrub Disease

 On the other hand, since Phytophthora ramorum is a serious and rapidly spreading disease,

-there is a test specifically for it, and the test is free.
+there is a test specifically for it (at the Cornell lab, at least), and the test is free.

 Do your Own Testing